Dewy Skin vs. Oily Skin: How to Know the Difference

 Dewy skin and oily skin can be differentiated by how they look and what causes them. .
 Some people can’t help but have oily skin because of genetics — they are born with overactive sebaceous glands and larger pores that naturally produce more oil, particularly in the .
 Usually, this skin type is also prone to acne breakouts because the excess sebum can mix with dirt and bacteria and become trapped in the pores.
 Visually, it looks very slick and shiny.

 On the other hand, is the product of internal and external .
-Practice a regular skincare routine that promotes moisturization, exfoliation, and radiance.
+Practice a regular skincare routine for dewy skin – usually, this promotes moisturization, exfoliation, and radiance.
 Dewy skin is not a skin type but a result of skin care.
 Appearance-wise, it and hydrated.
 “Glowing” is another way to describe it.
 The shine is focused on specific points where the light hits, like the tops of the cheeks.
 You can manufacture this glow by adding light-reflecting makeup or creams to these areas.

 If the shine on your face builds up throughout the day and it feels like it’s covered in a slippery film, your skin is likely more oily than dewy.